-My name is Diana Lin, and I’m a first-year graduate student at the University of British Columbia (UBC) in Vancouver, BC.
-In July 2019, I started my Master of Science in Bioinformatics.
-In 2018, I finished my Bachelor of Science in Physiology at McGill University.
-Following my graduation, I completed an 8-month internship here at the Bioinformatics Technology Lab.
+My name is Diana Lin, and I’m a recent graduate of the Bioinformatics Graduate program at the University of British Columbia (UBC) in Vancouver, BC.
+In October 2021, I finished my Master of Science in Bioinformatics.
+In 2018, I completed my Bachelor of Science in Physiology at McGill University.
+In between, I held an 8-month internship here at the Bioinformatics Technology Lab.

-Since starting my 8-month internship here (and continuing into my graduate studies), I have been working on the Anti-microbial Peptide (AMP) project, where I have been using homology-based search methods to datamine for AMP sequences in the spruce genomes of White spruce, Sitka spruce, and Interior spruce (and eventually Engelmann spruce).
-My focus (so far) has been on a certain class of AMPs: defensins.
-Recently, I have been analyzing differentially expressed genes in the Sitka and Interior spruce transcriptomes, in particular, looking for AMP sequences and associated sequences in its activation pathway.
+During the internship, I worked on the AMP project, where I usedg homology-based search methods to datamine for AMP sequences in the spruce genomes of White spruce, Sitka spruce, and Interior spruce (and eventually Engelmann spruce).
+My focus was on a certain class of AMPs: defensins.
+I also analyzed differentially expressed genes in the Sitka and Interior spruce transcriptomes, in particular, looking for AMP sequences and associated sequences in its activation pathway.

-In addition to the AMP project, I have been learning how to use bioinformatics tools in genome assembly and annotation, as a part of the Spruce-Up project.
-Using these new skills, I assembled and annotated the Engelmann spruce chloroplast genome, the white pine weevil mitochondrial genome, and annotated the White spruce chloroplast genome.
+In addition to the AMP project, I learned how to use bioinformatics tools in genome assembly and annotation, as a part of the Spruce-Up project.
+Using these skills, I assembled and annotated the Engelmann spruce chloroplast genome, the white pine weevil mitochondrial genome, and annotated the White spruce chloroplast genome.

 Bachelor of Science, Physiology, McGill University, 2014-2018